This page will always describe any additions and

 to ntpd on my primary Linux desktop are unrecognizable from those I described.
 As a

-result I have quickly reviewed the pages in that section and placed a warning or note at
+result, I have reviewed the pages in that section, and placed a warning or note at

-the top of each page indicating that I belived the page had or might have obsolete information
+the top of each page indicating that I belive the page may have obsolete information

 I have also rearranged the home page How-To sections based on what I think are most